maliahavlicek/ci_hackathon_july_2020/README.md

 ## Defects
 Many issues were discovered during this project, but for the sake of time, not many were documented.
-They ranged from simply copy paste leftovers where the Create Post had a title of Create Family to the outstand such as the Profile Page can update the email, but doesn't translate over the the user 100% of the time.
+They ranged from simple copy paste leftovers where the Create Post had a title of Create Family to the outstanding such as the Profile Page can update the email, but doesn't translate over the the user 100% of the time.

 ### Bugs of Note:
 - *Could not get profile image back from the form* forgot the  enctype="multipart/form-data" on the form